Through our WASH behaviour change programmes, over 154 million Indians have benefited so far.

 Swachh Aadat Curriculum

-‘Suvidha’ is first-of-its-kind urban water, hygiene and sanitation community centre, that was first set up at Chiragnagar - Ghatkopar, one of the largest slums in Mumbai.
+‘Suvidha’ is first-of-its-kind urban water, hygiene and sanitation community centre, that was first set up in Ghatkopar, one of the largest slums in Mumbai.
 It provides drinking water, sanitation, handwashing, shower facilities, and laundry services at an affordable cost.
 The centre uses circular economy principles to reduce water use.
 It was built in partnership with the Municipal Corporation of Greater Mumbai, Pratha Samajik Sanstha, and United Way Mumbai.

 Supporting self-esteem and wellbeing

-Dove Self-esteem programme
+Dove self-esteem programme

 For more than 15 years, we have been helping young people with self-esteem education, reaching over 69 million lives globally in 150 countries.
 In India, we have been working with partners such as Fountainhead and WAGGGs and have reached out to over 1.7 million young people from 2014 to 2020.

-In 2019, at Women Deliver, the largest conference on the Health and Rights of Girl & Women, Dove and UNICEF*** announced their partnership to provide self-esteem education to young people globally with a view to reach 10 million lives across 3 countries (India, Indonesia and Brazil).
+In 2019, at Women Deliver, the largest conference on the Health and Rights of Girl and Women, Dove and UNICEF* announced their partnership to provide self-esteem education to young people globally with a view to reach 10 million lives across 3 countries (India, Indonesia and Brazil).
 In India, the body confidence education material is committed to empowering 6.25 million young people across 8 states by 2024, out of the 10 million lives.

 *** UNICEF does not endorse any company, brand, product, or service.